Connor Gleeson

 Connor Gleeson (born 13 June 1993) is a Gaelic footballer who plays for Dunmore MacHales and the Galway county team.
 His usual position is as a goalkeeper.

 He saved a Conor McManus penalty in Pádraic Joyce's first game as manager.

+He scored the decisive point in the 2024 Connacht Senior Football Championship final.

+Soccer Career

-He played association football as a goalkeeper for Galway United in the League of Ireland until 2015.
+He played association football as a goalkeeper for Galway United in the League of Ireland from 2014 to 2018 before turning to GAA.
+On 1 July 2026, he returned to Galway United on a short term contract to provider goalkeeping cover after their loanee keeper Evan Watts returned to his parent club Swansea City.
+On 31 July 2026, he departed the club without having made an appearance following their signing of Vincent Angelini.